Our approach to plastics

 Golden Design Rules

 Established by the world’s largest retail and consumer goods companies, the Golden Design Rules set high standards for packaging design, by reducing materials and eliminating problematic elements.
 We believe in these rules and have communicated them to our hundreds of control brand vendors, outlining our new Loblaw packaging standards and highlighting the global rules.
+Additionally, in October 2023 we sent a communication to all our national brand vendors, encouraging them to adopt the GDRs.
+We informed our national brand vendors that our merchants will begin incorporating the use of the GDRs in product packaging as a factor in all product listings starting January 1, 2025

 In-store initiatives